-- Codec Intra: It is always displayed as at least an Intra codec is available. - Proxy: It is displayed when the Proxy essence is available.
+- Codec Intra: It is always displayed as at least an Intra codec is available. - Codec LongGOP: It is displayed when the LongGOP essence is available. - Proxy: It is displayed when the Proxy essence is available.
 This essence is always used together with a Hi-Res Intra codec.